 As a mutual fund investor, you pay ongoing expenses, such as management fees, distribution fees (12b-1 fees), and other expenses.
-In the most recent six-month period, your fund's expenses were limited; had expenses not been limited, they would have been higher.
 Using the following information, you can estimate how these expenses affect your investment and compare them with the expenses of other funds.
 You may also pay one-time transaction expenses, including sales charges (loads) and redemption fees, which are not shown in this section and would have resulted in higher total expenses.
 For more information, see your fund's prospectus or talk to your financial representative.